I'm Backing Britain: Campaign winds down

+Retrospectively, Bernard Levin saw that the enthusiasm had subsided "after a month or two" and that the badges and slogans were seen no more.
+The movement was derided in the contemporary British comedy film Carry On Up the Khyber, which was released in November 1968.
+The ending shows the Union Flag emblazoned with the slogan "I'm Backing Britain" while a character exclaims to camera "Of course, they're all mad you know".

 Reaction

 There was a widespread feeling, even while the campaign was going on, that it was fundamentally risible.
 New Statesman columnist Philip French thought its "jingoism and intellectual dishonesty" was offensive and felt that the excessive press coverage defied comment "other than the gesture of laughing at" it.
 The magazine itself ran a one-off column, to go with its long-established "This England" column, featuring press cuttings highlighting absurd aspects of the campaign.
 The Communist Morning Star newspaper published a parody of the Maxwell advert, which claimed to be "non-political, non-partisan and nonsensical" and proclaimed the support of nonsense poets Edward Lear and Lewis Carroll.
 Paul McCartney wrote a parody song called "I'm Backing the UK", which eventually became "Back in the U.S.S.R." on the Beatles' "White Album" (1968).

 The first episode of what was to be the long-running Dad's Army sitcom, shown on 31 July 1968, begins with a pre-title sequence flashforward showing the lead characters at a dinner to launch the Walmington-on-Sea "I'm Backing Britain" campaign event.
 At the conclusion of the film Carry On...
 Up the Khyber, made during the summer and opening in November 1968, the raising of a Union Flag with the "I'm Backing Britain" slogan is greeted by Peter Butterworth turning to camera and saying: "Of course, they're all raving mad, you know!"